-Solifenacin may also be used for other purposes not listed in this medication guide.
+Solifenacin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of solifenacin (VESIcare)?

-Stop using solifenacin and call your doctor at once if you have any of these serious side effects:
+Stop using solifenacin and call your doctor at once if you have:

 What is the most important information I should know about solifenacin (VESIcare)?